matrix-org/matrix-spec-proposals/proposals/4157-future-widget-api.md

 # Futures for the widget api

-With [MSC4140](https://github.com/matrix-org/matrix-spec-proposals/pull/4140) a way to send Future events is introduced.
+With [MSC4140](https://github.com/matrix-org/matrix-spec-proposals/pull/4140) a way to send Delayed events is introduced.
-Futures are events that are send **now** but will be inserted into the dag (and distributed to all clients and federating servers) a time after **now** (based on timeout or delegation conditions).
+Delayed events are events that will be inserted into the dag (and distributed to all clients and federating servers) a time after **now** (based on a delay that can be refreshed).

-This is an extension to the client server api to expose Futures to widgets.
+Those events are useful to implement scheduled messages or a last will mechanisms.
+Since the delayed events are refreshable, it is possible to send an event with a short timeout and send restarts to that timeout.
+This behaves like a heartbeat and the event is sent once the heartbeat stops: As a last will.

+This msc only specifies how the widget api uses this concept.
+[MSC4140](https://github.com/matrix-org/matrix-spec-proposals/pull/4140) gives more details about the delayed events themselves.

-This can be useful for numerous widgets.
-It is required for widgets implementing MatrixRTC.
+Exposing delayed events to the widget is required for widgets implementing MatrixRTC.
 Futures are needed for reliable MatrixRTC memberships that get cleaned up when a client looses network connection.

 Since ElementCall (EC) is a widget and based on MatrixRTC this widget api proposel is required for EC to work.